cudanlab/cudanlab.github.io/content/events/2021-06-07-culture-conference-2021.md

 **When:** 2021-06-07 and 2021-06-08 15:45 (Tallinn time)
 **Where:** The event is public via zoom (online)

-The event is public via zoom: https://andreskarjus.github.io/talks/cultureconference2021/
+The event was public via zoom: https://andreskarjus.github.io/talks/cultureconference2021/
 Websites: https://culture-conference.com/ & https://andreskarjus.github.io/talks/cultureconference2021/

 <!--more-->